 Home schooling in the bush

 Our Bush School program has been created for home school families looking to introduce nature play, outdoor skills, sustainability and environmental awareness into their learning activities.
 It is open to home-schooled children from Kindergarten to Year 6.
-We also run a parallel Bush Playgroup on Mondays for younger siblings and their carers.
+We also run a parallel Bush Playgroup for younger siblings and their carers.

 The Bush School program addresses outcomes primarily from the Living World and Earth & Space strands of the new NSW Science & Technology K-6 Syllabus.